TuringLang/NormalizingFlows.jl/README.md

 &= \argmin _{\theta} \mathbb{E}_{p}\left[\log q_\theta(Z)\right]
 \end{aligned}
 $$
-Both problems can be solved via standard stochastic optimization algorithms, such as stochastic gradient descent (SGD) and Adam.
+Both problems can be solved via standard stochastic optimization algorithms, such as stochastic gradient descent (SGD) and its variants.

 Reverse KL minimization is typically used for **Bayesian computation**, where one wants to approximate a posterior distribution $p$ that is only known up to a